 For domestic students: Fall: July 1; Spring: Nov 1; Summer: April 1

 For international students: Fall: May 1; Spring: Sept 1; Summer: March 1

 Students may enter at any semester

 Internships are available for students desiring work experience in the healthcare field.
-There are three sources for internships:
+There are four sources for internships: